Temperate Corals & Microbial Ecology

 Astrangia poculata and Microplastics Pollution

 Current research suggests that there are hundreds of millions of tons of plastics in our oceans.
 Millions of tons of plastic continue to enter the oceans each year.
 The macroplastics that enter the ocean often get weathered down into microplastics, which have been found in oceans all across the world, even in the most remote regions and at the deepest depths.
 Microplastics are consumed by a variety of marine organisms, especially filter feeders and suspension feeders.
 In our lab, we are working to learn more about the microbial ecology of microplastics pollution in Narragansett Bay, and how that impacts marine invertebrate-bacterial interactions.
 Using Astrangia poculata, a local heterotrophic coral species, we are learning more about the microbial aspect of microplastics pollution.
 This ongoing research is funded by the Rhode Island IDeA Network of Biomedical Research Excellence (RI-INBRE SURF), the Rhode Island NSF Established Program to Stimulate Competitive Research (EPSCoR SURF) programs, and the RWU Fund to Promote Scholarship and Teaching.
-Our publication on Astrangia, plastics, feeding behavior, and microbes can be found here.
+Read our publication on Astrangia, plastics, feeding behavior, and microbes.

 Antibacterial Compounds and the Astrangia Microbiome